Securing A Compromised M365 Account

 Step 7 — Warn recipients

-1. Get the full recipient list: Exchange Admin Centre → Mail flow → Message trace → set sender to the compromised account → run and export
+1. Get the full recipient list: Exchange Admin Center → Mail flow → Message trace → set sender to the compromised account → run and export

 2. Send a warning from a senior contact — not from the compromised account — advising recipients to delete the suspicious emails without opening attachments or clicking links